anudeep1996/room-inference-using-object-detection/README.md

 Now everything is configured and we are ready to train our YOLOv5 model!
 Move to the directory and use the following command to start training.

-## !python train.py --img 640 --batch 16 --epochs 50 --data room.yaml --weights yolov5m.pt
+## !python train.py --img 640 --batch 16 --epochs 100 --data room.yaml --weights yolov5m.pt
+This command will start the model training immediately.
+I have decided to train the model for 100 epochs.

-img: size of the input image
+- img: size of the input image
 - batch: batch size
 - epochs: number of epochs
--data: YAML file which was created in step 3
+- data: YAML file which was created in step 3
--cfg: model selection YAML file.
+- cfg: model selection YAML file.
 I have chosen “s” for this tutorial.
--weights: weights file to apply transfer learning, you can find them here.
+- weights: weights file to apply transfer learning, you can find them here.
--device: to select the training device, “0” for GPU, and “cpu” for CPU.
+- device: to select the training device, “0” for GPU, and “cpu” for CPU.
-This command will start the model training immediately.
-I have decided to train the model for 50 epochs.

 ## Training Results for YOLO v5m and v5x models:
 RuntimeError: CUDA out of memory.
 Tried to allocate 126.00 MiB (GPU 0; 14.76 GiB total capacity; 3.71 GiB already allocated; 80.75 MiB free; 3.90 GiB reserved in total by PyTorch)